 Keep in mind that both American Express and Chase have implemented rules to limit new credit cards to people who they consider are gaming the system.
 American Express limits the welcome bonus to “once per lifetime”.
 This means that you cannot receive a welcome bonus on a specific card if you’ve received a welcome bonus on that card previously.

-Chase has their infamous “5/24 Rule” where you will not be approved for some of their top credit cards if you’ve opened more than five new credit cards in the last 24 months.
+Chase has its infamous “5/24 Rule” where you will not be approved for some of their top credit cards if you’ve opened more than five new credit cards in the last 24 months.

 The Business Platinum Card from American Express Overview